 - Caulk all vents, especially where water is leaking in.

-- Grease up gear and shaft currently in the office-put in bags.
+- Grease up gear and shaft if needed - (To prevent rusting).

-General Repairs, Fabrication, and other odd Jobs- lower priority:
+General Repairs, Fabrication, welding and other odd Jobs- lower priority:

 - Look into installing new bulletin board cork on boards in mess hall / crews quarters.